vgari001/template-lab-01-intro-to-sct/README.md

 g++ -std=c++11 main.cpp
 ```

 > Note: Most shells support autocompletion when typing out commands, and is useful when you have a command with many arguments to type out.
 For example, start typing `g++ -std=c++11 ma`.
 After typing `a`, press the Tab key.
-Bash (the shell you are using in `hammer`) should autocomplete to `main.cpp`.
+Bash (the shell you are currently using in `hammer`) should autocomplete to `main.cpp`.

-If successful you shouldn't see any output (if not successful, fix your errors until you are able to compile your program).
-A quick `ls` will show that a new file named `a.out` was generated which is the executable generated from your program.
+If successful, you shouldn't see any output (if not successful, fix your errors until you are able to compile your program).
+A quick `ls` will show that a new file named `a.out` was generated, which is the executable generated from your program.
 You execute this executable (also known as a binary) with `./a.out`.
 Note that the `.` in this case is the current directory and is required [primarily for security reasons](https://stackoverflow.com/questions/6331075/why-do-you-need-dot-slash-before-executable-or-script-name-to-run-it-in-bas).
 When you execute your program you should see "hello world!" printed out to the terminal.

 > Note: The above command will work without the `-std=c++11` flag.
 By default g++ will compile to the C++98 standard which does not have a number of features we will need in this course.
 You will need to use this flag to enable the C++11 standard which we will use in this course.

 Most of the time you want to give your program a recognizable name.
 Adding the `-o` "output" flag followed by a name and the executable will output with that name.
-Go ahead and run `rm a.out` to delete the old executable then run the following command:
+Go ahead and run `rm a.out` to delete the old executable, then run the following command:

 ```sh
 g++ -std=c++11 -o hello_world main.cpp